 Before we talk about the quick and current ratios, it helps to understand the terms involved in the calculation.
 Understanding these terms will help you make the correct calculations.

 Current liabilities: These are short-term debts due in less than one year, such as:

 - Accounts payable (money due to vendors for purchases)

 For most companies, Accounts Payable is the largest source of short-term liability.
-These invoices typically have terms ranging from net thirty to net sixty days from receipt of invoice.
+These invoices typically have terms ranging from net thirty to net sixty days from receipt of the invoice.

 Short-term liabilities: Debts a company owes that are due within one year from the date of issue.

 Long-term liabilities: Debts a company owes that are due more than a year from the date of issue.
-Long-term liabilities are often paid in installments (like a bank loan), and the currently due portion of the debt is listed separately on the balance sheet for accuracy.
+Long-term liabilities are often paid in installments (like a bank loan), and the current due portion of the debt is listed separately on the balance sheet for accuracy.

 Solvency: Holding quick assets that exceed liabilities and having the financial ability to pay debts.

 Cash ratio: A measurement of a company's liquidity.
 Cash ratios are more conservative than other liquidity ratios because they only consider a company's most liquid resources.